meryemsanem/awesome-books-with-ES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for teaching and enforcing professional level practices.
+I would like to thank Microverse for teaching and enforcing professional level practices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>